Eating Green Peas During Pregnancy – Benefits & Recipes

 Expectant mothers should be aware of all the food that is good (and not good) to eat during pregnancy.
 While we know alcohol and coffee are better avoided, there are other foods we may not be so sure of.
-Expectant mothers should not only know what not to eat during pregnancy but also know what to eat so that she can provide proper nutrition to herself and her growing baby.
+For example, green peas during pregnancy can be a beneficial addition to the diet due to their high content of vitamins and minerals.
+Expectant mothers should know what not to eat during pregnancy and what to eat to provide proper nutrition to themselves and their growing baby.
+This includes incorporating a variety of fruits, vegetables, lean proteins, and whole grains.
+Eating well during pregnancy supports the health and development of the baby and helps the mother maintain her energy levels and overall well-being.

 Nutritional Value of Green Peas

-Green peas might look small and humble, but in reality, they are packed with Vitamin A, Vitamin B complex, magnesium, Vitamin C, fibre and protein.
-They are perfect for pregnant women to get their daily protein and vitamin intake.
+Green peas might look small and humble, but they are packed with Vitamin A, Vitamin B complex, magnesium, Vitamin C, fibre and protein.
+They are perfect for pregnant women’s daily protein and vitamin intake.

 Principle | Nutrient Value (Per 100 gm) |